pjanec/dirigent/README.md

 - `Disabled 0|1` - whether the application is initially excluded from plan operation.

-- `RestartOnCrash 0|1` - whether to automatically restart the app after crash
+- `RestartOnCrash 0|1` - whether to automatically restart the app after crash.
+See the *Restarter* subsection for more details

 - `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running.
 The adoption occurs when the app is about to be started or killed (i.e. not when the plan is not running). *WARNING: Should not be used with for apps that may run in multiple instances on the same computer!*